mlund/faunus-rs/coulomb/README.md

 # Features

-**CoulombGalore** is a library for working with electrolyte solutions and calculating electrostatic interactions in and between molecules and particles.
+**Coulomb** is a library for working with electrolyte solutions and calculating electrostatic interactions in and between molecules and particles.
 The main purpose is to offer support for molecular simulation software.